a-matsoukas/CompRobo-Computer-Vision-23/README.md

 Early on, I tried training the model on all of the data that I have available, which is 2000 classes (actions), with an average of 5 video samples per class.
 The training was incredibly slow, and the final accuracy of the model was only about 1%.
 I think there are a couple reasons for this.
 The first is simply that I do not have enough training data; however, data processing and training is already incredibly time and space intensive, so I did not want to look for more data.
 The second is that the architecture of the model is not optimized for this type of classification; I did not change the overall architecture, but as mentioned above, I did change how the model trains.

 The best solution that I ended up with was to limit the amount of training data to a subset of all the available classes; I ended up choosing the alphabet, as there are only 26 classes, and the motions are easy to learn.
-Training went much better, with accuracy on the training data reaching close to 100%, as shown in the accuracy and loss plots below; however, the model likely overfit to the training data, as real-time prediction performs very badly.
+Training went much better, with accuracy on the training data reaching close to 100%, as shown in the accuracy and loss plots below; however, the model likely overfit to the training data, as real-time prediction performs very badly, as if it was guessing each time.

 <figure
     style=